 It is also advisable to ask if there is anything you can do to make things easier for them, for example, waiving the requirement to call in everyday, or seeking confirmation from HR that sick leave will be recorded as pregnancy related.

 Find out what support is available

 Bereaved parents may not have any idea of their rights, and this may be the last thing they want to have to ask in the midst of their shock and grief, but they will need to know what they are entitled to in terms of leave and support.
-Employers need to have information readily available and ensure they know how to quickly access any policies and guidance, such as the organisation’s sick leave and compassionate leave policies as well as any Employee Assistance Programme and wellbeing programmes.
+Employers need to have information readily available and ensure they know how to quickly access any policies and guidance, such as the organisation’s pregnancy and baby loss policy, sick leave and compassionate leave policies as well as any Employee Assistance Programme and wellbeing programmes.

 A manager and employer should acknowledge that anyone suffering a loss will need time off work to recover physically and emotionally, some will need longer than others, and those who return quickly initially may need additional leave at a later date.
 So, knowing and sharing what they are entitled to will help the employee feel better supported.

 Supporting a return to work?